Top Preschool Classroom Layouts & Daycare Floor Plans

 How do I start designing my daycare floor plan?

-Before deciding on the floor plan you want to use for your daycare business, carefully consider your program’s needs in the following areas:
+Before deciding on the floor plan you want to use for your childcare business, carefully consider your program’s needs in the following areas:

-- The total number of people who will come into your center regularly
+• The total number of people who will come into your facility regularly

-As you start designing your program's layout, consider what other tools you will need to manage your center.
+As you start designing your layout, consider what other tools you will need to manage your program.
 Brightwheel's center management software reduces manual work and streamlines your check-in, scheduling, and reporting.
 This all-in-one software centralizes your daily operations and can easily scale as your program grows.

 How do I start designing my preschool classroom layout?